New petition demanding prosecution for those responsible for snaring and shooting badgers in the Peak District.

 Past (with some still active)

-New petition to stop the government expanding the badger cull across the country in 2016 (started August 2016, closed February 2017).
+Petition to stop the government expanding the badger cull across the country in 2016 (started August 2016, closed February 2017).

 In 2013 a major petition supported by a large number of groups against the cull on the government’s own e-petition website gathered 304,244 signatures.

 When live, it was the highest ranking active petition ever on the government website.
 Petitions reaching more than 100,000 can trigger a debate in Parliament.

 In the resulting debate on 13th March 2014, 219 MPs backed a motion (with only 1 voting against) calling on the Government to drop culling and instead vaccinate badgers.

 See how MPs voted on the Stop The Cull website.

 The current government has, to date, chosen to ignore these expressions of opinion and to continue with its deeply unpopular policy.
 Because of this, there has been much less petition activity since.